KleberNeves/bri-analysis-pp/README.md

 All analyses are run from the script _main.R_ - you can simply clone the repo, install the required packages and run it.
 The exception is the code on the "maps" folder, which is not R, but Vega-lite and needs to be run separately.

 The _main.R_ file calls all other functions necessary for analysis.
+Packages are installed automatically via the pacman package in the analysis.R script.
+Versions of R and packages used for running the original analysis are avaliable at R session info.txt.

 Results from individual experiments with each method (produced by the mtt-summarizer, pcr-summarizer, pcr-summarizer-alt and epm-summarizer scripts are saved in the "replication-results" folder.
 The "PCR" folder contains RT-PCR relative expression values in log scale (which are used in the primary analysis), while the "PCR-ALT" folder contains relative expression values in linear scale (as a sensitivity analysis).